nlebeck/CouchPotato/README.md

 config file.
 The config file is an XML file, and the `menuItems` element contains a set of child elements describing the websites and apps in the app menu.
 There are three kinds of entries:
 * A `website` element describes a website that will be launched in a browser window.
 The Xbox controller will replace the mouse and keyboard while browsing this website.
-Required child
-elements:
+Child elements:
     * `name`: The name that will be shown for this entry.
 	* `url`: The URL of the website.
 * A `program` element describes a mouse-and-keyboard app.
 When launched with this program, the Xbox controller will replace the mouse and keyboard, just like with a website.
-Required child elements:
+Child elements:
     * `name`: The name that will be shown for this entry.
 	* `processName`: The process name of the program.
 	* `processPath`: The path to the EXE file used to launch the program.
 	* `args`: Any command-line arguments to be passed to the program when launching it.
 An empty element is fine.
-Optional child elements:
-	* `appStartedArgs`: Any command-line arguments to be passed to the program when a process of that program is already running.
+	* `appStartedArgs` (optional): Any command-line arguments to be passed to the program when a process of that program is already running.
 If this element is missing, you will not be able to launch the program when a process of it is already running.
 An empty element is fine.
 * A `controllerProgram` element describes an app that natively supports an Xbox controller.
 This program will ignore the Xbox controller input while the controller-enabled app is running.
+Child
+elements: the same as for a `program` entry (see above).

 ## Speech recognition mode